Jromarcon/BeReal/README.md

 The following **required** functionality is completed:

-- [x] User can register a new account
+- [x] User can launch camera to take photo instead of photo library
+- [x] User session persists when application is closed and relaunched
-- [x] User can log in with newly created account
+- [x] Users are able to log out and return to sign in page
-- [x] App has a feed of posts when user logs in
-- [x] User can upload a new post which takes in a picture from photo library and a caption
+- [x] Users are NOT able to see other photos until they upload their own

 The following **optional** features are implemented:

+- [ ] User receive notifcation when it is time to post
-- [ ] Users can pull to refresh their feed and see a loading indicator
+- [ ] Users can make comments and view comments in posts

-- [x] Users can infinite-scroll in their feed to see past the 10 most recent photos
-- [x] Users can see location and time of photo upload in the feed
-- [x] User is able to logout
-- [x] User stays logged in when app is closed and open again
+The following **additional** features are implemented:

+- [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories:

-<blockquote class="imgur-embed-pub" lang="en" data-id="xcZG97S"><a href="https://imgur.com/xcZG97S">BeReal</a></blockquote>
+<blockquote class="imgur-embed-pub" lang="en" data-id="DbwvY7C"><a href="https://imgur.com/DbwvY7C">BeReal Pt.
+2</a></blockquote>

 GIF created with [Kap](https://getkap.co/) for macOS